cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ***Value Type:*** Integer

-    ***Note:*** To be able to add a line to the table, click on the little plus icon on the bottom of the list
+    :heavy_check_mark: ***NOTE*** To be able to add a line to the table, click on the little plus icon on the bottom of the list

     ![add entries to the drop down list](../../common/img/memory-dropdownlist.png)

 1. Click ***Save*** to save the Field Details

-    ***Note:*** The memory values in the dialog editor will not reflect your changes immediately and will still show the original options One, Two, Three.
+    :heavy_check_mark: ***NOTE*** The memory values in the dialog editor will not reflect your changes immediately and will still show the original options One, Two, Three.

 1. We are finally done designing the dialog.
 Click on ***Save*** to save the dialog.

-    ***Note:*** If you're having trouble creating the Service Dialog, you can download it from [GitHub](https://github.com/cbolz/summit-fy19/blob/master/self-service-portal-with-cloudforms/lab/ServiceDialog.yml) and import it.
+    :warning: ***WARNING***If you're having trouble creating the Service Dialog, you can download it from [GitHub](https://github.com/cbolz/summit-fy19/blob/master/self-service-portal-with-cloudforms/lab/ServiceDialog.yml) and import it.
 Follow the instructions on how to [import a Service Dialog](service-dialog-import.md) ONLY if you were unable to create the dialog.

 ### Build a VM Provisioning Service Catalog